django-ses/django-ses/README.rst

-The most common use case for complaints is to add the email(s) that caused the complaint to a blacklist in order to avoid sending more emails and triggering more complaints. ``django-ses`` provides a builtin blacklist that does this.
+The most common use case for complaints is to add the email(s) that caused the complaint to a blacklist in order to avoid sending more emails and triggering more complaints. ``django-ses`` provides a built-in blacklist that does this.
 Check ``AWS_SES_ADD_COMPLAINT_TO_BLACKLIST`` and ``AWS_SES_USE_BLACKLIST``.

 Message sent